Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 A Dorking’s body is rectangular and has short, five-toed legs.
 Like all single-comb breeds, comb points may need to be protected during freezing temperatures.

-Dorking chickens are very well established and are used for egg or meat production due to their versatility.
+Farmers very well establish Dorking chickens and use them for egg or meat production because of their versatility.
 It is one of the few red ear lobe breeds that produce a white-cream-shelled egg.
 Some breeds also lay tan-colored chickens.
-The color of the skin under the fur is white.
+Skin color under fur is white.

 4. Yokohama Chicken